rstudio/keras3/man-src/random_normal/0-upstream.md

 Args:
     shape: The shape of the random values to generate.
-    mean: Floats, defaults to 0.
+    mean: Float, defaults to 0.
 Mean of the random values to generate.
-    stddev: Floats, defaults to 1.
+    stddev: Float, defaults to 1.
 Standard deviation of the random values to generate.
     dtype: Optional dtype of the tensor.
 Only floating point types are supported.
 If not specified, `keras.config.floatx()` is used,